The Ultimate Guide to Credit Cards

 Quite possibly.
 The CARD Act of 2009 specifies that credit card companies must apply any payment amounts above the minimum payment in descending APR order, starting with the highest APR.

-The Card Act of 2009 requires credit card companies to apply any payment amount above the minimum amount due to transactions with the highest APRs.
+Requires credit card companies to apply payments above the minimum to amounts charged the highest APR, including cash advances

 Since cash advances usually carry the highest APRs, they are likely to be paid first.
 But it’s not a slam dunk.
 Take, for instance, the DCU Visa® Platinum Credit Card, in which eligible purchases, balance transfers, and cash advances share the same low APR (no cash advance or balance transfer fee applies).